-I’ve been having so much fun making different varieties of easy DIY homemade melt and pour soaps and wanted to create one for the Valentine’s Day season.
+I’ve been having so much fun making different varieties of easy DIY homemade melt and pour soaps and wanted to create one for the Valentine’s Day season that can also be used for Mother’s Day.

 When I found a bottle of Rose Absolute essential oil, I knew this was the next scent I wanted to try.